Kirkcaldy Corporation Tramways

 Tramcar crews were also issued with long, double-breasted greatcoats with high, fold-over collars — once again, completely devoid of insignia.

 In the early 1920s, inspectors were certainly wearing single-breasted jackets with black buttons (probably plain) and lapels, the collars bearing the grade — 'Inspector' — in embroidered script lettering; it is likely that this style of jacket was worn from the outset, though confirmation of this must await the discovery of photographic evidence from the earlier years of the system.
 The tensioned-crown peaked caps bore a hat band of a lighter colour (similar to those used on the nearby Wemyss system — see link), upon which the grade — 'Inspector' — was embroidered in script lettering.
-The style of jacket was changed in the mid 1920s to a double-breasted design virtually identical to those issued to motormen, and similarly without insignia.
-Inspectors were also provided with single-breasted overcoats which carried the grade, 'Inspector', on both collars in embroidered script lettering.
+The style of senior staff jackets was changed in the mid 1920s to a double-breasted design virtually identical to those issued to motormen, and similarly without insignia.
+Inspectors were also provided with single-breasted overcoats that carried the grade — 'Inspector' — on both collars in embroidered script lettering.

 For a detailed account of the tramway, see 'The Tramways of Kirkcaldy' by Alan W Brotchie (N B Traction; 1978).